U vindt dit artikel in de Nederlandse taal in Succulenta No.5 van oktober 2007

 3. A. heteracantha Zucc., Acad.
 Caes.
 Leop.
 Carol.
 1833 (?), 16(2):675.

-Because that the picture of Alwin Berger's A. heteracantha, make in “ La Mortola “ and publics in “Die Gartenwelt” from 1898, looks exactly on “ our plant “ and the description also precise is, have we make the conclusions that “our plant” now is the real Agave heteracantha A. Berger.
+Because the picture of Alwin Berger's A. heteracantha, taken in La Mortola and published in “Die Gartenwelt” from 1898, looks identical to ‘ our plant “ and the description also fits precisely , have we have concluded that “our plant” is the real Agave heteracantha A. Berger.

 August J. J. Breitung